GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+> ### In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.
 >
-> ~ *Donald Knuth*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts